 Task List

-All tasks in WoundAlly are linked to visits, both completed and planned.
-Therefore, the task list tool is not used in the Patients section.
-The task list is used in the Workflow and Payments sections, where each entry relates to a specific visit.
-For example, in the Progress Notes section there is a record of a completed visit.
-Therefore, in the Payments section there will be a record of the same visit with all the payment information.
-Users of the above sections can see the same list of tasks in the records related to a specific visit.
+All tasks in WoundAlly are tied to visits—both completed and scheduled.
+As a result, the task list tool is not used in the Patients section.
+Instead, it is available in the Workflow and Payments sections, where each task is associated with a specific visit.
+For example, if a completed visit appears in the Progress Notes section, a corresponding entry with payment details will appear in the Payments section.
+Users of these sections will see the same list of tasks linked to the corresponding visit record.

 Since different departments work in different sections, tasks can be set by specifying a specific department.
 In this case, other departments will not see this task.

-If you just want to write down some information, use the tool.
+If you just want to write down some information, use the Notes tool.

 To add a task, click on any icon in the Tasks column.
 The click will open a list of tasks in the panel on the right of the screen.
 Click on the red Add Task button.